Devonport Football Club: 2011 and onwards

 After being runners up to Clarence in the State League Final in 2010, there was an exodus of players at club while the coaching panel was being decided for 2011.
-Errol Bourn was appointed head coach after a long process but resigned due to personal reasons leaving the Magpies without a coach and players leaving.
+Errol Bourn was appointed head coach after a long process but resigned for personal reasons leaving the Magpies without a coach and players leaving.
 The Board then appointed former Ulverstone Under 19 Premiership Winning Coach Glen Lutwyche to the role.
 Due to the dire financial state of the club the board resigned in December following revelations the club was more than $500,000 in debt, with a $103,000 rescue package to meet immediate liabilities contingent on the majority of the board resigning, apart from directors Shane Yates, Shane Lee and Leon Perry.
 On 4 February, a special general meeting was called to introduce the new directors to the members and playing group.
 The new directors endorsed include multiple world champion woodchopper David Foster, former assistant coach Mark Fagan, former East Devonport Football Club president Peter Mitchell, former players Pat Fagan and Barry Duckett, supporter Peter McConnon, and marketing consultant Trudi Jones.
 Shane Yates was confirmed as the new president at this meeting.
 The playing group was left battered by the player exodus which included star midfielder Kurt Heazlewood moving to WA for work and forward Ben Reynolds signing at Glenorchy.
 The club has started to put back together there playing list by signing Ulverstone pair Justin Rodman and Tim Mee.

 After the departure of Glen Lutwyche as coach, the DFC brought in Paul Griffths to lead the team in 2013.
 After what some had described as a big pre season for the Magpies with an improved list and developing youngsters, Griffths' reign only lasted 5 games before he resigned.
 Griffths had only coached the team to a memorable ANZAC day clash win over eventual preliminary finalists Launceston in round three before he suddenly resigned after a big loss to South Launceston in round five.
 This brought under 18s coach Max Brown to the role of Senior coach where he set upon building the list and getting games in younger players.
 This strategy would come at a price with the Magpies only winning one more game for the rest of the year.
 Browns young team did show signs of improvement and with these good signs, Brown signed on to coach in 2014.
 Klay Griffths won his first Lance Cox Medal ahead of Quade Byard and Bodie Murphy won his first Noël Hetherington Memorial ahead of highly touted youngster Benjamin Hawkes.

 Season 2014 has seen many new faces arrive at the club.
 Brayden Butler, Brayden Stevenson and Matthew Sheehan from Latrobe, Callen Newman from East Devonport and Scott Jaffery from Wesley Vale have all signed on for season 2014.
 The club also welcome back Brad Symmons and Corey Plumbridge from injury and retirement.
 The club lost Justin Rodman and Jack Vanderfeen to Ulverstone, Brennan Kendal to Queensland and Quade Byard to a knee injury.